 Then we use state of the art planning software to prepare projections about the likelihood of meeting your goals.
 We review the projections with you and, with your input, we make whatever changes are needed to come up with a plan that is achievable and acceptable.
 Using Monte Carlo simulations, we determine what level of risk your portfolio can have without jeopardizing your goals.

 What else should you be thinking about?

-Once this planning work is done, all we have to do is to check on the progress periodically.
+Once this planning work is done, we come back periodically to check the progress.
 Having done the upfront data gathering, it’s easy to just update it every year or whenever your life situation changes.